 One common prejudice is probably still that getting a robot could take jobs away from people.
 According to the ETLA Economic Research, there is a general concern that robots and other new technologies would take jobs, especially in industry, and displace manual workers in particular.
 However, the survey results clearly show that investments in technology have improved employment in Finland and enabled companies to continue growing.

 – In March, we visited Denmark for the European Robotics Forum 2023, a European research conference on robotics technology.
 Among others, Michael Fraede presented convincing research on the positive impact of robotics on unemployment rates.
 For example, the number of robots installed in Germany correlates directly with a reduced unemployment rate.
 But this is not only the case in Germany, as studies show that this is a global phenomenon, says Maria Ruottinen from our team.

 Even today, for example in industrial production and logistics, workers are still struggling with heavy, repetitive, tedious, or even dangerous tasks that should be outsourced to robots.

 – We think it would be good to look at it as there are jobs for humans and then there are jobs for robots.
 The difference between the two can be seen by asking whether this task is humane and meaningful to humans.
 If the answer is no, buying a robot can be the right solution and improve working conditions, Matti says.

+Instead of wondering will robots steal your job? it would be good to think about whether all jobs are humane for people.
 People can be exposed to a wide range of hazards at work – whether in industry, production, logistics, or even in security, surveillance, and rescue.
 These hazards can include radiation, fumes, dust, extreme temperatures, monotonous/heavy work, or ad hoc risks and stress factors, for example when working in a disaster area.